theforagersdiary/foragersdiary/content/newsletter/_index.md

 ---
 title: Newsletter
-toc: false
-reading_time: false
+description: Sign up to the Foragers diary newsletter
+summary: Keep up to date with all the latest from the foragers diary
+date: 02-09-2024
+keywords:
+  - newsletter
+  - foraging newsletter
+  - foragers diary newsletter
 pager: false
+lyout: single
 ---

 Stay up-to-date with The Foragers Diary.

 <form name="newsletter" netlify style="text-align: left;">
   <p>